zhoutianruoyinruoxian/My-/README.md

 redux-small
 =========================

-This package makes redux easier to use
+This package makes redux easier to use,it looks like vuex

 ## Installation